 I’ve arrived intact, even if my dignity hasn’t.
 As I watched the others flail across, lungs sharp with the freshness that only cold air provides, I allowed myself to feel a little proud.

 The next day, we needed crampons.
-It wasn’t my first time (I had all of one day’s experience) but it felt as familiar as strapping cheese graters to my wrists and walking down the street on my hands.
+It felt like strapping cheese graters to my wrists and walking down the street on my hands.

-Crampon teeth sink into the ice to offer more security, the base straps on to my boot.
+Crampon teeth sink into the ice to offer more security, the base straps onto the boot.
 Many of the ridges are narrower than my foot.
 If I fall, it won’t be to ground.
 It’ll be into that crevasse with its death-blue tinge and promise of an icy coffin.

 My bravery at the bridge is soon forgotten.